Top-NotchOutdoorSearch

 The MC4 output goes straight into a power station or 12V battery.

-That was the fastest path we found for topping off.
+That is the fastest path to topping off.

 Power EfficiencyRating